mervinnguyen/Battle-Disc/README.md

 <h2>Description</h2>

-Welcome to the Ping Pong Game!
-Immerse yourself in the nostalgic joy of Ping Pong with this hands-on experience powered by Arduino.
+Welcome to Ping Pong Game!
+Immerse yourself in the nostalgic joy of Ping Pong with this hands-on experience using C++.
 This project seamlessly blends the digital and physical worlds, offering real-time interaction through an I2C OLED display.
 Crafted with Arduino's versatility, the game is not only entertaining but also serves as a fantastic learning opportunity for Arduino enthusiasts.
 Dive into the code to explore the standards of the game logic, and feel free to customize settings to match your preferences.
 Whether you're a C++ Developer or a Ping Pong Enthusiast, this project invites you to enjoy the thrill of a classic game in a new, Arduino-powered dimension.
 Let the paddles and LED lights dance as you engage in Arduino Ping Pong fun – the perfect fusion of gaming and DIY innovation! 🏓🎮

 <br />